 - Keyword relevance: Include real estate terms (e.g., “Realty” and “Brokerage”) to help your company appear in searches related to buying, selling, developing, or renting properties (e.g., “West Coast Real Estate” is more SEO-friendly than “West Coast Group.”)
 Also, keep your name natural and descriptive, as Google penalizes spammy or overly generic names that seem manipulative (e.g., “Best Homes Buy Sell West Coast”).

-- Clickthrough rate (CTR): Use a unique name to increase brand searches, which Google sees as a positive ranking signal (e.g., a creative, relevant name like “West Coast Real Estate” may attract more attention than generic “West Coast Group”).
+- Clickthrough rate (CTR): Use a unique name to increase brand searches, which Google sees as a positive ranking signal (e.g., a creative, relevant name like “West Coast Real Estate” may attract more attention than a generic “West Coast Group”).

 - Domain name matching: Pick a company name with an available domain name to improve direct traffic and search rankings.
 For example, if your company name is West Coast Real Estate, then choosing a real estate domain name like “www.westcoastrealestate.com” is more effective than “www.wcre.com” or “www.wc-real-estate.com.”